-New Hampshire police dog dies, honored for tracking successes
+Police dog dies, honored for tracking successes

 - After going to class without a bra, Florida student is told to cover her nipples

-MacKenzie had Daisy Mae since she was a 7-month-old puppy.
+WMUR-TV reports MacKenzie had Daisy Mae since 2011 when she was a 7-month-old puppy.

-WMUR-TV reports he recalled treks in the middle of the night where Daisy would fall into the sludge of the Cocheco River, and his wife would still allow her in the house.
-He said they’d bathe the dog at 3 a.m.

 Information from: WMUR-TV, http://wmur.com

-Note: This story has been corrected to say that the name of the department is the Strafford County Sheriff’s Office, not the Stafford County Sheriff’s Office.